 Meniscus injuries are among the most common knee injuries in the U.S., often resulting in a painful, swollen knee or the feeling that the knee catches or locks.
-When deciding on which meniscus tear treatments to do, you and your doctor will consider many things such as your age, lifestyle, severity of injury, location of the tear and pain level.
-Depending on these factors, your knee pain treatment options may include:
+When deciding on which meniscus tear treatments to do, you and your doctor will consider many things such as your age, lifestyle, the severity of injury, location of the tear and pain level.
+Get a better understanding of your treatment options before making a decision.

 1. Physical Therapy